 Activity OverviewA brief hike is used as a metaphor for leaders with flexibility and an adventuresome spirit.
 Hikers (participants) carry backpacks full of typical items needed for such a walk and relate them to specific leadership competencies.ObjectivesTo identify one’s keenness to be flexible, adventuresome, and interested in trying something new.

 Activity OverviewA manager brings many positive attributes to the new role of a leader.
 There are some competencies that the manager must leave behind when assuming the leadership role.
 This card sort helps the participants think through this important growth process.ObjectivesTo clarify the difference between the role of a manager and a leader.

-Activity OverviewThis activity helps the leader identify his or her goals and the strengths they will build from, as they plan their leadership growth.ObjectivesTo identify six dimensions of leadership.To demonstrate how the skills in each competency vary according to job role or level of leadership.To assess one’s strengths and needs for present or future leadership positions.
+Activity OverviewThis activity helps the leader identify his or her goals and the strengths they will build from, as they embark on their leadership growth journey.ObjectivesTo identify six dimensions of leadership.To demonstrate how the skills in each competency vary according to job role or level of leadership.To assess one’s strengths and needs for present or future leadership positions.